anrbn/GCP-Attack-Defense/README.md

   </tr>
   </table>

-Above gCloud command adds an IAM policy binding to a Google Cloud Functions resource, allowing all users, even unauthenticated
+Above gCloud command grants the principal:"allUsers" the role:"Cloud Function Invoker", it binds the Policy to the resource:"Google Cloud Functions" , allowing all users, even unauthenticated
-(--member=allUsers) to invoke the specified function (&lt;function-name>) in the specified region (--region=&lt;region>) with the cloudfunctions.invoker role
+(--member=allUsers) to invoke the specified function (&lt;function-name>) in the specified region (--region=&lt;region>).
-(--role=roles/cloudfunctions.invoker).
 It requires you to have both `cloudfunctions.functions.getIamPolicy` & `cloudfunctions.functions.setIamPolicy` permissions.
 We can narrow down the permission to just one, using Cloud Function API.

 ### Setting IAM Policy Binding to the Cloud Function via Cloud Function API (REST)

-Here's the curl command that adds an IAM policy binding of `allUsers` with `Cloud Function Invoker` role to a Cloud Function:
+curl command that binds the policy principal:"allUsers" and role:"Cloud Function Invoker" to a Cloud Function:

 ```shell
 curl -X POST \
      -H "Authorization: Bearer <token>" \